mwahyd/TOP-projects/01-recipes/README.md

 Skills to demonstrate:

--Setting up a homepage
+1.Setting up a homepage
--Creating subsequent pages
+2.Creating subsequent pages
--Using links to navigate to the the recipe pages and back to homepage -Adding pictures to the individual pages.
+3.Using links to navigate to the the recipe pages and back to homepage 4.Adding pictures to the individual pages.